anmolpdl/anmolpdl.github.io/_posts/2020-05-31-memory-palace-aphantasia.markdown

 ----

 Years later, in 2018, I stumbled upon a term on the Internet.
 'Aphantasia' doesn't sound like a real word - rather an invention of magicians, by magicians, for magicians.
 It is actually a medical term to describe a neurological inability to create voluntary mental images.
-In simpler words, an aphantasiac cannot does not have a fully-functioning "mind's eye".
+In simpler words, an aphantasiac does not have a fully-functioning "mind's eye".
 It also seems to be related to Severely Deficient Autobiographical Memory (SDAM) and about two percent of the people are estimated to have it (for perspective, the same number people in the world with green eyes or those who departed in The Leftovers).

 *I would recommend visiting the aphantasia [network](https://aphantasia.com/), [subreddit](https://old.reddit.com/r/Aphantasia/) or taking the [Vividness of Visual Imagery Quiz](https://aphantasia.com/vviq/) if you suspect you have this condition.*